-When a question is asked, we first make a selection of a few paragraphs which are relevant to the question (i.e., more likely to contain the correct answer).
+When a question is asked, we first select a few paragraphs relevant to the question (i.e., more likely to contain the correct answer).
 Later, we call this step the \textit{Retriever} module.
 It has to be highly efficient to tackle large corpora, with potentially several millions of paragraphs.

-After that, we refine the retrieval step by re-ranking these paragraphs with a classification by relevance step, that we call the \textit{Scorer}.
+After that, we refine the retrieval step by re-ranking these paragraphs with a classification by relevance step, which we call the \textit{Scorer}.